Control of quantum coherence of photons exploiting quantum entanglement: Introduction

+In previous work~\cite{yang2022quantum}, the coherence function of entangled a vortex pair has shown to be modulated by the helical phases of the photons.
+Recently, this effect has been experimentally demonstrated~\cite{zia2023interferometric,gao2023full,huang2023manipulating}.
+In this paper, we propose a general theoretical frame for the precise manipulation of higher-order quantum coherence of photons.
+By engineering the phases of the photons in their transverse plane, we can tailor the spatial structure of the quantum coherence function of photon pairs on-demand, while keeping the photon number density distribution unchanged.
+This method can be applied for higher-order quantum optical coherence control.
+Our results could inspire captivating experiments and new applications that harness the quantum coherence of photons.

 The article is organized as follows.
-In Sec.~\ref{sec2}, we present a comprehensive theory of HOM interference and simulate the coincidence probability for various two-photon states.
-In Sec.~\ref{sec3},we demonstrate the precise control of quantum coherence in photon pairs and four-photon states.
+In Sec.~\ref{sec2}, we present the method to control the spatial structure of the second-order quantum coherence of entangled photon pairs.
+In Sec.~\ref{sec3}, we demonstrate the coherence control of product-state photon pairs via Hong-Ou-Mandel (HOM) interference.
+Manipulation of higher-order coherence of photons is elucidated in Sec.~\ref{sec4}.
 The conclusions are summarized in Section~\ref{sec5}.